docking-org/Check-Website-Status/README.md

    - Select parallelization mode: thread or process (default: thread)
  - -e, --email
    - Send email regardless of errors (default: only send on errors)
+### Add/Delete Websites
+Edit the file called "websites.txt".
+The file shows which websites are being proxied to which machine.